 The Law Library of Louisiana is located at 400 Royal Street, in the heart of the French Quarter in New Orleans.
 The building is also home to the Louisiana Supreme Court and the Louisiana Court of Appeal, Fourth Circuit.

 The library is on the second floor of the building and is open to the public on Monday through Friday from 9 a.m. to 5 p.m. (closed on all state holidays).
-The library will be closed on at noon on Friday February 24th and all day on Monday and Tuesday February 27th-28th for Mardi Gras.
+The library will be closed on Friday April 14th for Good Friday.
 Anyone can use the library but you will need an ID and must go through a security screener.
 No food or beverages, or cameras are allowed (mobile devices including cellphones with cameras are allowed).

 From I-10 East, take exit 235A.
 Continue onto Basin Street.
 Turn left at Conti Street.